RahulHKumar/OptimalControlTutorial/README.md

-# OptimalControlTutorial
+# A peak into Robot Planning and Control
-This notebook is a simple introduction to optimal control concepts from LQR to MPC to MPC-CBF, that are used in autonomous robots.
-This tutorial also acts as an introduction to Casadi, explaining concepts in simple everyday language.
+This notebook is a simple introduction to planning and control algorithms used in robotics.
+We start with state estimation (which is not planning or control, but is a prerequisite if you need to make your robot autonomous), and then explore grid based planners like A*, UCS etc. We then put a PID controller on it to make the robot follow the planned waypoints.
+Later we dive into sampling based planning algorithms and then explore optimal control concepts from QP to MPC to MPC-CBF, that are used in autonomous robots.
+This is an introductory tutorial that also introduces libraries like cvxpy and Casadi.